Spring Garden Revival

 Contact Hull’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Hull is essential for environmental stewardship and compliance with local and state regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments must be disposed of through residential waste channels.
-Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, provided it is placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
-Coordination with Hull Department of Public Works Hull Department of Public Works
+Proper garden material disposal in Hull is essential for environmental stewardship and compliance with state regulations.
+Residents must separate packaging (cardboard, containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April to November—use only biodegradable bags, as plastic is prohibited by MassDEP.
+Coordination with local volunteer garden programs and Master Gardener initiatives supports community beautification.
+For guidance on disposal schedules and composting integration, contact:

 9 Nantasket Avenue, Hull, MA 02045